 Why Do Healthcare Workers Turn to Drugs or Alcohol?

 One of the reasons why healthcare workers may have higher rates of opioid misuse is simply the access they have to the drug.
 Self-prescribing activities, where a doctor prescribes drugs for himself, are very prevalent, with 87% of physicians involved in this.
-Many medical professionals admit to beginning to abuse drugs once they obtained their prescribing privileges.
+Many professionals admit to beginning to abuse drugs once they obtained their prescribing privileges.

 Work-related stress is another possible explanation.
 Sleep deprivation, the stress of the job, exposure to death and suffering may all contribute to a need to self-medicate for emotional distress or trauma, especially in doctors or nurses with a genetic predisposition for addiction or a co-occurring mood disorder.